robzoros/pi-minimal-harness/README.md

 ## Automated project installation

-After publishing this package, install the harness into an existing project
+Install this harness into an existing project with:
-with:

 ```bash
 npx pi-minimal-harness init